"HEALTH CARE ON THE MOVE"

 Abandoned Railway Lines (photos from web)

-The cabins are designed into three different levels of medical standards to fulfill the different physical conditions of the patients.
-Module A and B have higher levels of medical equipment but due to the specific spatial requirements, they have less flexibility to transform into social housing after the COVID.
-Module C provides isolation rooms that have two different modes to adapt to the running or staying conditions of the train.
+The cabins are designed with three different levels of medical standards to accommodate the varying physical conditions of patients.
+Modules A and B are equipped with advanced medical equipment, but due to specific spatial requirements, they offer less flexibility for transformation into social housing after COVID.
+Module C provides isolation rooms with two modes, allowing adaptation to the train's operating or stationary conditions.

 Redesign The Cabins 05